APARTHEID

 FLOOR CROSSING

-The act of changing political loyalty by a person or a group.
+The act of changing political loyalty by a person or a

 FRANCHISE